-Chaulmoogra is common name of tree Hydnocarpus kurzii, belonging to family Flacourtiaceae.
+Chaulmoogra is common name of the tree Hydnocarpus kurzii, belonging to family Flacourtiaceae.
 This tree is native to India, Myanmar and Thailand.
 In India this tree is mainly found in Assam and Tripura.

-The seeds of tree provide an oil which is known as Chaulmoogra Oil.
+The seeds of the tree provide an oil which is known as Chaulmoogra Oil.
 The ripe seeds contain about 40-45% fixed oil.
 This oil is extracted by pressing the kernels in hydraulic press.
 Chaulmoogra Oil tastes acrid and bitter.
-It has yellow to brownish colour.
+It has yellow to brownish color.
 It contains chemically esters of unsaturated fatty acids of chaulmoogric acid (27%), hydnocarpic acid (48%) and glycerides of palmitic acids.

 In Ayurveda, Chaulmoogra Oil is used for treating leprosy and other skin diseases from time immemorial.
 The oil is used both internally and externally.
 This oil was introduced into Western medicine by English doctor Frederic John Mouat in 1854.
 Mouat acquainted with this oil while he was a professor of medicine at the Bengal Medical College.
 He tested this oil on leprosy patients and found good results.
 He dressed the external ulcers of the patients with the oil.
 Internally, he gave a pill prepared by beating the seeds into a pulp.
 He reported that the ulcers healed and the patients improved.